michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 ### Aggregation / Curation

 To provide a personalized, curated feed of content, some kind of aggregation and curation is needed.

-This could be implemented in the client or using an intermediary services provided by third parties.
+This could be implemented on the client side or using intermediary services provided by third parties.
 One could imagine different aggregation services with different curation algorithms.
 The user registers with an aggregation service of his choice.
 Then the service fetches all content items and — based on previous views and interactions — creates a compelling feed.

 ### Interaction / Feedback

 Users should be able to interact with content in their feed (e.g. like and comment on content items or mention other users).
 They use their decentralized identity to interact with the content event, which stores the interaction.
-Additional analytics such as th number of views could be stored to improve the curation algorithm and provide feedback to content creators.
+Additional analytics such as the number of views could be stored to improve the curation algorithm and provide feedback to content creators.

 ## Implementation